UY24/POS-system/README.md

 # POS-system
-download the zip file and extact it then import the project from NetBeans and run the project
+download the zip file and extract it then import the project from NetBeans and run the project. all the source file are inside zip file